Best Windows Laptops for Remote Work in 2026

 Cons

-• Starting at $1,999, this is the most expensive laptop in this roundup — the premium is real and justified by build quality and keyboard, but it's hard to recommend if you're equipping an entire remote team on a budget
+• Starting at $1,799 on sale and $1,999 at MSRP, this is the most expensive laptop in this roundup — the premium is real and justified by build quality and keyboard, but it's hard to recommend if you're equipping an entire remote team on a budget

 • 512GB base storage fills up faster than expected when storing local copies of large cloud-synced project folders — plan to use cloud storage aggressively or step up to a 1TB configuration, which pushes the price above $2,199